ggandor/lightspeed.nvim/README.md

 ### Jump on partial input

 If you enter a character that is the only match in the search direction, Lightspeed jumps to it directly, without waiting for a second input.
+These unique characters are highlighted beforehand;
+[quick-scope](https://github.com/unblevable/quick-scope) is based on a similar idea, but the intent here is not a "choose me!"-kind of preliminary orientation (the assumpiton is that you _know_ where you want to go), more like giving feedback for your brain _while_ you type.

+![jumping to unique characters](../media/intro_img1_jump_to_unique.gif?raw=true)

-To mitigate accidents, a short timeout is set by default, until the second character in the pair (and only that) is "swallowed".
+To further mitigate accidents, a short timeout is set by default, until the second character in the pair (and only that) is "swallowed".
 In operator-pending mode, the operated area gets a temporary highlight until the next character is entered.

-![jumping to unique characters](../media/intro_img1_jump_to_unique.gif?raw=true)

-As an opt-int feature, these unique characters in the search direction can be highlighted beforehand;
-[quick-scope](https://github.com/unblevable/quick-scope) is based on a similar idea, but the intent here is not a "choose me!"-kind of preliminary orientation (the assumpiton is that you _know_ where you want to go), more like giving feedback for your brain _while_ you type.

 ### Ahead-of-time labeling